davyokeyo/Instagram_Clone/README.md

 ### Single_post_page
 This page displays the complete details about the post (like about, liked by, comments etc.)

-### Add_Comment
-The application is little strict about comments 😁, you need to follow the post's author in order to add comments (you can remove this feature too from the code).

 ### Explore_Page
 At this page you can see posts, made by all the signed up users in the application (global posts in short).